 Do Camp fees have to be paid all at once or can I pay in installments?

 Families may pay out their camp fees over a period of time.
-All fees must be paid in full by May 1.
+All fees must be paid in full no later than 30 days prior to your session.
 Contact the Cho-Yeh office for questions regarding payments and balances due.